madwichery/madwichery/README.md

 ## About Me

-I am a recent mathematics graduate from Universitas Islam Negeri (UIN) Sunan Gunung Djati Bandung with a passion for data science, software engineering, and cloud computing.
+I am a recent mathematics graduate from Universitas Islam Negeri (UIN) Sunan Gunung Djati Bandung with a passion for data science and software engineering.
 I have experience teaching and developing course content, as well as leading student groups.

 ## Education